 We compare the malicious classification rates reported by existing marketplace scanners with the results of our own analysis pipeline.
 Across both platforms, we observe substantial differences between scanners.
 On Clawhub, the OpenClaw scanner flags up to 41.93\% of skills as suspicious, while VirusTotal reports a similar rate of 36.20\%.
 Our GPT-5.3 based approach produces comparable results, classifying 38.8\% of skills as malicious.
 In contrast, the Cisco Skill Scanner reports a significantly lower fail rate of 16.74\%.
 These differences highlight that the perceived security of the skill ecosystem strongly depends on the chosen scanning approach.

-The discrepancy between scanners is even more pronounced when comparing the two marketplaces.
+The discrepancy between scanners is more pronounced when comparing the two marketplaces.
 On Clawhub, fail rates range from 16.7\% to 41.9\%, suggesting that a substantial fraction of skills may exhibit potentially suspicious behavior.
 In contrast, scanners deployed on Skills.sh report much lower fail rates, ranging from 3.79\% to 13.76\%.
 Our own analysis tools show similar trends: the GPT-5.3-based analysis classifies 27.28\% of Skills.sh skills as suspicious, while the Cisco scanner flags 14.04\%.
-These large differences indicate that existing skill scanners produce inconsistent classifications when analyzing skills in isolation.
-In particular, scanners that rely heavily on behavioral heuristics or language-model reasoning tend to flag substantially larger portions of the ecosystem as suspicious.
-Such high fail rates can reduce trust in the ecosystem and suggest that many skills may be misclassified as malicious.
-This observation motivates that further context is needed to classify the behavior of skills more profoundly.
+These discrepancies indicate that existing scanners produce inconsistent classifications when they analyze skills in isolation.
+In particular, scanners that rely on behavioral heuristics or language model reasoning flag substantially larger portions of the ecosystem as suspicious.
+Such elevated fail rates can reduce trust in the ecosystem and suggest that many skills are misclassified as malicious.
+This observation motivates the need for additional context to enable more accurate classification of skill behavior.